Best for new construction homes

 The Better Business Bureau (BBB) gives 2-10 Home Buyers Warranty an A rating.
 This is the best BBB rating we’ve seen across all of the home warranty companies we’ve reviewed.
 Note: 2-10 Home Buyers Warranty is also BBB accredited.

 House Method’s editor, Kelsey Roadruck, is a 2-10 Home Buyer Warranty customer.
-This is her 2-10 Home Buyers Warranty review from March 22, 2019.
+This is her 2-10 Home Buyers Warranty review from March 22, 2019:

+I bought my first house in November 2018.
+I was so glad that the sellers transferred their home warranty coverage to me as part of the home sale.
+Being a first-time homeowner, a one-year home warranty eased my mind when the thought of expensive home repairs rained on my parade of buying a house I loved.
 The house is 19 years old with all original appliances and systems.
 Our home inspector was surprised to find that all of these components were still in working order despite being well past their expected expiration date.

 I saw how helpful a home warranty could be when the sellers agreed to the majority of my repair requests while the house was still under contract.
 They were able to streamline a lot of the maintenance through their 2-10 Home Buyers Warranty plan.

 In reviewing 2-10, I was pleasantly surprised when I logged into my own customer portal to find a really user-friendly interface.
 I was able to find the online claim center and a copy of my service agreement really easily.
 2-10 Home Buyers Warranty even provides home maintenance checklists online to help homeowners prevent broken appliances and systems.
 This gave me the feeling that 2-10 really does invest in customer satisfaction.